shanestrachan/genetic-algorithm-for-mdp/README.md

 ### Suggested Further Reading

-M. Yannakakis and F. Gavril, 1980.
-“Edge Dominating Sets in Graphs” SIAM Journal on Applied Mathematics , 38(3), pp. 364-372.

-M Garey and D Johnson, 1979.
-Computers and Intractability: A Guide to the Theory of NP-Completeness.
+M Garey and D Johnson, 1979. *Computers and Intractability: A Guide to the Theory of NP-Completeness*.
 W.H.
 Freeman Publishing.

+M. Yannakakis and F. Gavril, 1980.
+“Edge Dominating Sets in Graphs” *SIAM Journal on Applied Mathematics*, 38(3), pp. 364-372.

-J Horton and K Kilakos, 1993, “Minimum Edge Dominating Sets” SIAM Journal on Discrete Mathematics 6(3),  pp. 375-387.
+J Horton and K Kilakos, 1993, “Minimum Edge Dominating Sets” *SIAM Journal on Discrete Mathematics* 6(3),  pp. 375-387.

-T Haynes, S Hedetniemi, and P Slater, 1998.
-Fundamentals of Domination in Graphs.
+T Haynes, S Hedetniemi, and P Slater, 1998. *Fundamentals of Domination in Graphs*.
 Marcel Dekker Publishing.

-M Henning and A Yeo, 2013.
-Total Domination in Graphs, Springer Publishing.

 R Yampolskiy, L Ashby, and L Hassan, 2012.
-“Wisdom of Artificial Crowds–A Metaheuristic Algorithm for Optimization,” Journal of Intelligent Learning Systems and Applications 4, pp. 98-107.
+“Wisdom of Artificial Crowds–A Metaheuristic Algorithm for Optimization,” *Journal of Intelligent Learning Systems and Applications* 4, pp. 98-107.

+M Henning and A Yeo, 2013. *Total Domination in Graphs*, Springer Publishing.